Skip to main content

 • Produce a documentary film on the creation of climate change laboratories in the Sumapaz and Chingaza regions.

-• Contribute to the creation of a High Mountain Ecological Restoration School, in partnership with the Javeriana University
+• Contribute to the creation of a High Mountain Ecological Restoration School, in partnership with Javeriana University.

-• Support the review, prioritization and quantification of adaptation and mitigation actions of the Comprehensive Plan for Climate Change Management of the Agricultural Sector (PIGCC-Ag), including through cost–benefit analyses of five value chains prioritized by the Ministry of Agriculture.
+• Support the review, prioritization, and quantification of adaptation and mitigation actions of the Integrated Plan for Climate Change Management of the Agricultural Sector (PIGCC-Ag).

-• Design guidelines for the certification of agriculture resilient to climate change for micro-, small- and medium-scale emerging producers in the coffee, potato and horticulture sectors
+• Consolidate the design and guidelines for the certification on agriculture adapted to climate change for micro-, small- and medium-scale emerging producers in the coffee, potato, and horticulture sectors, and expand its implementation in 3 Indigenous Peoples communities in the Guajira region.

 • Develop guidelines for identifying financial incentives for climate action in the agricultural sector.